-Finding your way around the campsite – or indeed inside your tent – at night is easier when you’re packing one of the best camping lanterns for outdoor living.
-And like all truly handy things, it only really becomes clear how useful they are when you don’t have one.
+Finding your way around the campsite or the inside of your tent at night is easier when you’re packing one of the best camping lanterns for outdoor living.
+Amusingly, it only becomes clear how useful these are when you don’t have one.
 Ever tried navigating your way to the toilet block in darkness?
 Exactly.

 And no, the torch function on your phone is not going to throw enough light around your tent to keep your camping squad happily reading or playing cards after the sun disappears, especially if you're hanging out in different areas of the tent.

 Luckily, the paraffin Tilley lamps of yesteryear are now merely a hipster’s daydream, as modern camping lanterns pack a real lighting punch for their minimal weight.
 They don’t need require wick trimming or pumping up every few minutes, either.

 Lantern use hasn’t changed much since the 1600s.
 On a basic level, these portable outdoor lights illuminate campsite areas such as your table, or inside your tent, enabling you to eat, read, plan a hiking route, or play cards hands-free.
 Choose a smart option with customisable light colours and you can introduce ambience to your basecamp.
 Oh, the luxury!

 As you’ll see from our list of the best camping lanterns below, there are many shapes and sizes available.
 So the broad questions to consider when choosing the right lantern for you are run (burn) time, weight and power type.